Moving to Japan from the UK

 Housing in Japan is some of the most expensive in the world.
 Most expatriates and foreigners to the country tend to rent housing when living in Japan.
 It is best to use the help of a realtor or relocation agency as there is no Multiple Listing Service designed for tenants to use.
 As rental contracts generally last for 2 years, many people choose temporary housing instead.

 Rental Agreements: After finding a suitable property for you and your family, you will enter a rental contract, which normally lasts for 2 years.
-Minimum stay is around 2 months, and a corporate or Japanese Personal guarantor is typically required.
+The minimum stay is around 2 months, and a corporate or Japanese Personal guarantor is typically required.
 Upon renewal of your lease, fees, which are paid monthly in Japan, may rise.
-1-2 months’ notice is generally required for termination of your lease.
+1-2 months’ notice is generally required for the termination of your lease.
 If renting in a communal area, a maintenance fee may be charged to cover the upkeep of communal property.
 Rental fees typically cover all utilities, maintenance, furniture, cookware, and soft furnishings.

 Leases are written in Japanese so if you are to sign the contract you should ensure it is translated into English so that you understand everything.
 It is common for a corporation or guarantor to sign the lease, so if you work for a company this is also an option.